MA in History Program Overview

-Our MA in History is a flexible advanced degree program supporting students with varied interests and academic backgrounds.
-Our program brings together recent B.A. students, future and current K-12 teachers, aspiring public historians and community college instructors, as well as, individuals with a scholarly passion for history and those who intend to pursue a Ph.D. in History.
+Our MA in History is an in-person, flexible advanced degree program supporting students with varied interests and academic backgrounds.
+Our program brings together recent B.A. students, future and current K-12 teachers, aspiring public historians, cultural resource management personnel, and community college instructors, as well as individuals with a scholarly passion for history and those who intend to pursue a Ph.D. in History, or aligned disciplines.
 We provide the intellectual freedom for students to deepen their knowledge in a variety of subjects through the unique expertise of our faculty.
-Our faculty is particularly strong in twentieth-century American history, but we also specialize in a variety of topics ranging from ancient civilizations to the modern world.
+Our faculty are particularly strong in twentieth-century American history, but we also specialize in a variety of topics ranging from ancient civilizations to the modern world.
+Our program exposes students to interdisciplinary approaches to history, including the historical research and community-based methodologies of other disciplines, including Anthropology and Ethnic Studies.

 How to Apply

 Thank you for your interest in our MA program in History!
 We are eager to support your successful application.
-If you have questions about the application process, please write to our Graduate Coordinator, Dr. Jason Daniels at jason.daniels@csueastbay.edu
+If you have questions about the application process, please write to our Graduate Coordinator, Dr. Michael Schulze-Oechtering Castañeda at michael.schulzeoechtering@csueastbay.edu

-Application to the MA program in History requires three components:
+Application to the MA program in History requires two components:

 Please complete a university application through , the 麻豆传媒社区入口 online application portal.
 Before initiating this university application, we ask that you review information about our MA program concentrations below.
 If necessary, you will be able to change your concentration in consultation with our faculty advisors, after you begin the MA program.
 We recommend that you save the Cal State Apply submission confirmation page for your records.